A Way to Ensure Long-Term Pain Relief and Real Injury Repair

 If you’ve got severe joint problems, repetitive stress injuries, or old injuries that flare up and cause you pain, you might consider prolotherapy.

-I offer prolotherapy at my Bellevue, Seattle, and Auburn locations.
 You can contact my office today if you’re interested in prolotherapy.
 If you’d like to learn more, I’ve put together this list of frequently asked questions.

 What is prolotherapy?